Blow Me (One Last Kiss): Live performances and other usage

 Pink's first live performance of "Blow Me (One Last Kiss)" took place during the 2012 MTV Video Music Awards.
 For the performance of the song, Pink wore a sleeveless white T-shirt, short black pants, suspenders, fishnets, and heels.
 The performance began with the intro of "Get the Party Started" (2001) as Pink stood on a small platform, playing on a keyboard and a drum pad.
 She then strapped into a harness and floated above the crowd to the main stage to perform "Blow Me (One Last Kiss)".
 Pink was accompanied by her band and surrounded by her background dancers who wore costumes shaped like giant red lips.
 She concluded the performance by floating above the audience on a pair of oversized lips.
 On September 10, 2012, as part of the promotion of The Truth About Love, Pink sang the song on The Ellen DeGeneres Show and Le Grand Journal.

 On September 14, 2012, Pink performed the song during a special concert at Circus Krone, in Munich.
 Pink later performed "Blow Me (One Last Kiss)" on television shows including Alan Carr: Chatty Man, Today, The View, The Daily Show, and Australia's Today.
 On November 13, 2012, Pink performed the song for VH1 Storytellers.
 She also played the song at music festivals, including the iTunes Festival on September 13, the iHeartRadio Music Festival on September 22, the "Power of Pink" benefit concert on November 12, and the Jingle Bell Ball on December 9.
 On The Truth About Love Tour (2013–2014), Pink performed "Blow Me (One Last Kiss)" as the penultimate track of the tour's setlist, before the show's encore "So What".
 She sang the song surrounded by her dancers while dancing around an oversized chaise longue.

 In 2017, Pink performed an Afrobeat reggae version of the song at music festivals Summerfest, Festival d'été de Québec, Atlantic City Beachfest Concert Series, and the V Festival.
 She again performed "Blow Me (One Last Kiss)" at the 2017 MTV Video Music Awards as part of a greatest-hits medley.
 "Blow Me (One Last Kiss)" was included on the setlist of Pink's Beautiful Trauma World Tour (2018–2019), where it was performed as the last song before the encore.
 For the performance of the song, Pink performed an energetic choreography with 10 background dancers.
 On October 5, 2019, Pink performed "Blow Me (One Last Kiss)" during her show at the Rock in Rio festival, held in Rio de Janeiro.
 In 2012, Marley Rose (Melissa Benoist) and Wade "Unique" Adams (Alex Newell) performed "Blow Me (One Last Kiss)" in the 2012 Glee episode "The Role You Were Born to Play".

+Pink also included the song on the setlist on her Summer Carnival and Trustfall Tour, respectively.